bwlewis/rthreejs/README.md

 ```

 Here is nifty example that plots the relative population of some cities using
-data from the R maps package (http://cran.r-project.org/web/packages/maps/)
+data from the R maps package (http://cran.r-project.org/web/packages/maps/) on
-on a globe, inspired by the  dat.globe Javascript WebGL Globe Toolkit
+a globe, based on the Javascript WebGL Globe Toolkit
-(http://dataarts.github.com/dat.globe) by the Google Creative Lab Data Arts
+(https://github.com/dataarts) by the Google Creative Lab Data Arts Team:
-Team:
 ```r
 runApp(system.file("examples/globe",package="threejs"))
 ```